pawamoy/git-changelog/README.md

   -r, --parse-refs      Parse provider-specific references in commit
                         messages (GitHub/GitLab issues, PRs, etc.).
   -c, -s, --style, --commit-style,  --convention {angular,atom,conventional,basic}
-                        The commit style to match against.
+                        The commit convention to match against.
 Default: basic.
   -S, --sections SECTIONS [SECTIONS ...]
                         The sections to render.
-See the available sections for each supported style in the description.
+See the available sections for each supported convention in the description.
   -t, --template {angular,keepachangelog}
                         The Jinja2 template to use.
 Prefix with "path:" to specify the path to a directory containing a file